gechho/importdatatomongodb/README.md

 # importdatatomongodb
- using python to import csv/excel file to mongodb
+ using python to import csv/excel file to mongodb (local server & mongodb atlas)